mrossinek/vim-verdict/README.md

 **Note:** I recommend using the plugin [localvimrc](https://github.com/embear/vim-localvimrc) which allows you to use local `.lvimrc` files to specify additional settings on a project-basis.
-This will allow you to automatize the initialization of `vim-verdict` where you need in on a regular basis.
+This will allow you to automatize the initialization of `vim-verdict` where you need it on a regular basis.
-You could for example add single `.lvimrc` file to the root of your website, notes directory or tex project.
+You could for example add a single `.lvimrc` file to the root of your website, notes directory or tex project.

 Configuration
 -------------